khiem20tc/eth-blockchain-helper/README.md

 # eth-blockchain-helper
-This library help interacte with Smart Contract and utils web3 library based on EVM.
+This library help interacte with Smart Contract and Web3 utils based on EVM.

 ## Functions